Frequently Asked Questions

 Why is the therapist–client relationship important?

-In relational and psychodynamic work, the therapy relationship itself is a powerful tool for growth.
+In relational psychodynamic work, the therapy relationship itself is a powerful tool for growth.
 Your experience with your therapist may mirror patterns from other relationships, offering opportunities to understand and change them.
 Many clients find that the trust developed in therapy becomes a model for healthier relationships in daily life.

 Who can benefit from therapy?